FreshRealm/coding-standards/general-guidelines.md

 When possible, RESTful controllers should be used in lieu of dedicated controller actions.
 This means adding filtering to list actions and having update actions that can be used by various contexts as needed.

 ## Don’t Over Engineer or Pre-optimize
 It’s often tempting to add complexity to a feature in an attempt to not need to revisit it in the future.
 This should be avoided as much as possible so that the systems remains as simple as possible.
+Added complexity should wait until it is actually needed - following the TDD process should naturally result in unoptimized code, given you write the simplest code to make the tests pass.

-Added complexity should wait until it is actually needed.
-Examples of over engineering include: adding functionality that has not yet been requested by the business, making a business logic algorithm more complex in an attempt to make it more efficient when the added efficiency is not yet needed, creating a parent class and child class when no other child classes are planned/needed at the moment.
+Examples of over engineering include:
+   - adding functionality that has not yet been requested by the business
+   - making a business logic algorithm more complex in an attempt to make it more efficient when the added efficiency is not yet needed
+   - creating a parent class and child class when no other child classes are planned/needed at the moment.

 Note, this does not mean you cannot optimize your code or add complexity that is of value.
 The key is to know the cost of the complexity you are adding and ask yourself if said complexity is really needed right now.
 When in doubt, talk with the Senior Engineering team for guidance.